NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-condition 1, 2 and 3 are all in AND, if one is false, the body will be skipped.
+Conditions 1, 2, and 3 are all in an AND statement.
+If one is false, the body will be skipped.

-Not only that, but it might be lesser know that in .per conditions in there 'shorcircuit', meaning that if condition 2 was false, condition 3 would outright be skipped.
+Not only that, but it might be less known that in .per, conditions there 'shorcircuit', meaning that if condition 2 was false, condition 3 would outright be skipped.

 This property has been mantained in Barracks.